-As managing director of Trinity Mirror’s titles in Bristol, Gloucestershire, Somerset and Dorset, Sarah packs a serious clout.
+As managing director and commercial director of Trinity Mirror’s titles in Bristol, Gloucestershire, Somerset and Dorset, Sarah packs a serious clout.
 They’re a major print news provider for the area, and Sarah oversees the publication of titles that include the Bristol Post, Western Daily Press and Bath Chronicle and the Gloucestershire Echo.

 Dr Janina Ramirez